delas6006/Debbie-Mankowitz-showcase-/student-work/2022/Debbie-Mankowitz/api-final-project/README.md

 # Hamburger API DOC
-This is the new APP for customers for online orders for General Putnam Motel Diner (GPMD).
+This API is for creating a new APP for General Putnam Motel Diner (GPMD).
+Customers of GPMD can use the app to order food.
+This initial offering is a Proof of Concept (PoC).

 This App is intended for customers as a preliminary version for take-out hamburger meals.
 If the App becomes popular and easy to use then GPMD will extend their APP to include other offerings on their menu.